Colombia, 3 Muisca Cast Gold Snakes

 Colombia, Muisca Cast Gold Seated Warrior

-This cast gold warrior holds a spear and spear thrower in one hand and a slingshot in the other.
-He is wearing a hat, a necklace, and one ear hoop.
-Jan Mitchell collection, prior to 1970, by descent to his sons.
+This cast gold warrior holds a spear and spear thrower in one hand, and a slingshot in the other.
+He is wearing a hat, a necklace, and one remaining ear hoop.
+Contains an intact carbon core.
+From the Jan Mitchell collection, acquired prior to 1970, by descent to his sons.

 Period: Colombia, Muisca, c.
 AD 700 - 1500